mariam138/ultimate-ateez-quiz/README.md

 - Code to create modals is adapted from [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp)
 - Code to add listener events to multiple elements simultaneously is adaptedd from [fjolt.com](https://fjolt.com/article/javascript-multiple-elements-addeventlistener)
+- Code to shuffle the questions for the quiz is adapted from [Bro Code](https://www.youtube.com/watch?v=FGAUekwri1Q&list=WL&index=2) on Youtube